 One evening recently I had a vivid experience of the intellect’s role in sādhanā as I was walking on the grounds of Shree Muktananda Ashram.
 The breezes were gentle, and the sky seemed to expand with its sunset colors.
 I glanced to my left and saw a deer grazing just a few paces away.
 I paused so I wouldn’t startle this creature, and it looked up at me with its big brown eyes.

-I gazed back into the eyes of the deer, recalling something Gurumayi said during her talk in A Sweet Surprise Satsang: although the eyes of living beings come in many shapes and sizes, the Consciousness within all these eyes is the same.
+I gazed back into the eyes of the deer, recalling something Gurumayi said in one of her talks: although the eyes of living beings come in many shapes and sizes, the Consciousness within all these eyes is the same.

 The remembrance of Gurumayi’s teaching brought me to a deeper stillness.
 Although I was still looking at the deer, my field of awareness expanded inwardly, into a still space behind my eyes.
 After a few minutes, I continued my walk, savoring the glimpse of the Consciousness I had shared with this gentle animal.